Commercial Real Estate Loan Rates 2021

 It can be a hard pill to swallow, but with less-than-stellar information, you may be cornered into a higher rate than you want.
 There’s always a possibility to refinance in the future, but keep an eye on your credit information to put yourself in the best spot.

 The majority of commercial property loans will require a down payment, but how much that down payment amounts to will vary.
-Generally, conventional commercial loans and SBA 7(a) loans will require borrowers to make a down payment for 15% to 25%.
+Generally, conventional commercial loans and SBA 7(a) loans will require borrowers to make a down payment of 15% to 25%.
 In this case, a $200,000 commercial real estate loan will require a down payment between $30,000 and $50,000.

-However, some lending options, specifically SBA 504 loans, borrowers can take advantage of a 10% down payment requirement.
+However, in some lending options, specifically SBA 504 loans, borrowers can take advantage of a 10% down payment requirement.
 In this case, that same $200,000 loan would only require a down payment of $20,000.

 The amount of time you have to finance a commercial real estate purchase depends on the loan you choose.
 However, many of the most popular commercial real estate loans allow for 10 to 20 years of financing, with some even extending terms as long as 25 years.